magento/baler/README.md

 ### Usage

-1. In a terminal, in the root directory for a Magento 2 installation, run `baler`.
+1. In a terminal, in either the root or a subdirectory of a Magento 2 installation, run `baler`.
 No configuration is needed

 ### Debugging